On topological obstructions to the existence of non-periodic Wannier bases: Preliminaries

 Often one may forget about $H$, namely one may take $H$ one-dimensional.
-This happens when the operator of multiplication by any non-zero $f\in C_0(X)$ in $L^2(X)$ is not compact, i.e. when the measure on $X$ has no atoms.
-In this case the algebras $C^*_H(X)$ and $C^*_{\mathbb C}(X)$ are isomorphic.
+This happens when the operator of multiplication by any non-zero $f\in C_0(X)$ in $L^2(X)$ is not compact, i.e.\ when the measure on $X$ has no atoms.
+In this case the algebras $C^*_H(X)$ and $C^*_{\mathbb C}(X)$ are isomorphic (non-canonically), and their $K_0$-groups are canonically isomorphic (\cite{Ewert-Meyer}, Theorem 1).

-But for discrete space $D$ this is not true: $C^*_H(D)$ is not isomorphic to $C^*_{\mathbb C}(D)$, so for discrete spaces we have two algebras: the {\it Roe algebra} $C^*_H(D)$ with an infinite-dimensional Hilbert space $H$, usually denoted by $C^*(D)$, and the {\it uniform Roe algebra} $C^*_{\mathbb C}(D)$, usually denoted by $C^*_u(D)$.
+But for a discrete space $D$ this is not true: $C^*_H(D)$ is not isomorphic to $C^*_{\mathbb C}(D)$, so for discrete spaces we have two algebras: the {\it Roe algebra} $C^*_H(D)$ with an infinite-dimensional Hilbert space $H$, usually denoted by $C^*(D)$, and the {\it uniform Roe algebra} $C^*_{\mathbb C}(D)$, usually denoted by $C^*_u(D)$.